AwesomeBOBmusic/AWS-E-commerce/README.md

 - Lambda gets triggered
 - Data appears in DynamoDB > Orders table
 - Logs appear in Lambda > Monitor > View Logs in CloudWatch

+🥸 Bonus:

+## Explanation of Visibility Timeout and DLQ

+**Visibility Timeout** is crucial for reliable message processing.
+When a Lambda function retrieves a message from SQS, the message becomes temporarily invisible to other consumers.
+This prevents multiple workers from processing the same message simultaneously.
+The timeout gives the Lambda function time to process the message.
+If processing succeeds, Lambda deletes the message.
+If processing fails (or Lambda crashes), the message becomes visible again after the timeout for another attempt.

+**Dead Letter Queue (DLQ)** enhances system reliability by handling messages that repeatedly fail processing (after 3 attempts in our case).
+Benefits include:
+1. **Error Isolation**: Problematic messages are quarantined for investigation without blocking the main queue
+2. **System Stability**: Prevents infinite retry loops that could consume resources
+3. **Recovery Option**: Messages can be reprocessed after fixing the underlying issue
+4. **Monitoring**: DLQ size serves as an important metric for system health